-Overview The stub transport is a very simple transport that facilitates communication between a client and a server that are colocated in the same process.
+The stub transport is a very simple transport that facilitates communication between a client and a server that are colocated in the same process.
 The client transport object holds a pointer that points directly at the server transport object.
 When the client has a message to send to the server, it simply invokes a dispatch function directly on the server transport object.
 For this transport to work, the client and server must be colocated.
 This transport is potentially useful as a diagnostic tool: it enables you to send messages through the binding layers, without doing any significant work at the transport layer.

-In this section This section contains the following subsections: Implementing the Client Transport page 152 Implementing the Server Transport page 159 Implementing the Transport Factory page 166 Registering and Packaging the Transport page 173
+Implementing the Client Transport page 154

+Implementing the Server Transport page 161

+Implementing the Transport Factory page 168

+Registering and Packaging the Transport page 175